Iu-Hui Chua

 Robert has performed on all stages, big & small in his 42 years in the Bay area.
 Other selected stage roles include: The Time of Your Life at ACT and Seattle Rep., Speed of Darkness and People’s Temple at Berkeley Rep, Red State at The S.F.
 Mime Troupe, Play Land and The Joy of Going Somewhere Definite at The Magic Theater.

 His own original work, Catherine’s Care was nominated for a Critic’s Circle award for Best Play.
 Robert’s own pocket opera, The John, was picked for Best of the Year Series by the Bay Guardian.
 He received Dramalogue awards for Best Director and Best Production for Tokens.
 Robert performed non-stop, according to The Guiness Book of World Records rules, for twenty-four hours and one minute.
-He is a member of the band, Smooth Toad.
+He is a member of the band, Smooth Toad

 Julia McNeal